golang/proposal/design/51430-revamp-code-coverage.md

 The `cmd/cover` tool will be modified to operate at the package level and not at the level of an individual source file; the output from the instrumentation process will be a series of modified source files, plus summary file containing things like the the names of generated variables create during instrumentation.
 This generated file will be passed to the compiler when the instrumented package is compiled.

-The new style of instrumentation will segregate coverage meta-data and coverage counters, so as to allow the compiler to place emta-data into the read-only data section of the instrumented binary.
+The new style of instrumentation will segregate coverage meta-data and coverage counters, so as to allow the compiler to place meta-data into the read-only data section of the instrumented binary.

 This segregation will continue when the instrumented program writes out coverage data files at program termination: meta-data and counter data will be written to distinct output files.